ajitpunchhi/aws-vpc-terraform/README.md

 ## Features

 - Create a VPC with configurable CIDR block
-- Create public and private subnets across multiple Availability Zones
+- Create public, private and DB subnets across multiple Availability Zones
 - Configure route tables for the subnets
 - Create an Internet Gateway (IGW) and associate it with the public route table
 - Create a NAT Gateway for private subnet outbound internet access
-- Optionally enable VPC Flow Logs

 ## Prerequisites